MajesticKhan/Reinforcement-Learning/SimulationLego/README.md

 ### Side note:
 When training a model on a simulated environment, you want to mimic the real world as much as possible.
-The simulated car in `car_2.ttt` is not that similar to the lego car however the actions are close enough to the point that the model can be transferable to the actual lego car.
+The simulated car in `car_2.ttt` is not similar to the lego car however the actions are close enough to the point that the agent can be transferable to the actual lego car.
 This is just an experiment for me to understand the basic components needed to train a simulated model and then applying it to a real robot.